shreystechtips/pythonbytes/projects/README.md

 ### On selecting a project

 Before you read any further: Please remember this important idea!!!!
 Just below the list of projects is a section called **How To Begin** and you absolutely must read and understand that section.
+(Hint: It's easy!)
-Without doing that you will end up wasting a lot of your time and energy doing the wrong thing!
-So please enjoy the list of projects that follows and then *make absolutely certain* that you read **How To Begin**.
+Without doing the **How To Begin** you will end up wasting your time and energy for no reason!
+So please enjoy the list of projects that follows and then *make absolutely certain* that you read and follow **How To Begin**.

 Now: Below is a list of project ideas.
 Choose one to try out; modify it if you like; or make up one of your own.